---

 ### 3. Staking

-Mining contract: `0xB2fbe0DB5A99B4E2Dd294dE64cEd82740b53A2Ea`.
-Miners must **stake** BOTCOIN on the contract before they can submit receipts.
+Staking contract: `0xB2fbe0DB5A99B4E2Dd294dE64cEd82740b53A2Ea`.
+Miners must **stake** BOTCOIN on this contract before they can submit receipts.
 Eligibility is based on staked balance.
+BotcoinMiningV4 (`0xBc71E2428cc0955b3dF9f38F5cF5DE22a1fC1D9b`) is the current mining settlement contract for receipts, credits, funding, finalization, and claims.

 **Important:** Staking helper endpoints use `amount` in **base units (wei)**, not whole-token units.
 Example for 5,000,000 BOTCOIN (18 decimals): whole tokens `5000000` → base units `5000000000000000000000000`.